neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 This is really a just first step.
 It's not the finished product.

 Deep Learning for audio is a fairly new field.
-And as a result I couldn't really find a lot of help out there on the internet.
+And probably as a result I couldn't really find a lot of help out there on the internet.
 I hope this article proves useful to someone out there.
 It certainly would've helped me when I initially started this project.

 If I've made a mistake or you'd like to reach out to me please contact me on [twitter](https://twitter.com/neeliyer11).